 History of the Dogue de Bordeaux

-The Dogue was classically used to protect, herd cattle, hunt, and bull bait.
-The breed was historically found in wealthy French homes, but it endured many hardships throughout time.
+The dogue was classically used to protect, herd cattle, hunt, and bull bait.
+The breed was historically found in wealthy French homes, but it endured many hardships and attempts at extinction throughout time.

-In the 1960s, enthusiasts further developed the breed, leading to increased popularity.
-The Dogue de Bordeaux is perhaps best known for its lovable role in the 1989 film "Turner & Hooch."
+In the 1960s, enthusiasts further developed the breed, leading to its increased popularity.
+The dogue de Bordeaux is perhaps best known for its lovable role in the 1989 film "Turner & Hooch."

 Dogue de Bordeaux Care

-This breed can have a strong instinct to chase smaller animals such as cats.
-They also may not tolerate another dog in the household, especially of the same sex.
-While socialization and training can help prevent problems, they may not be able to eliminate the risk.
+The dogue de Bordeaux can have a strong instinct to chase smaller animals such as cats.
+The breed also may not tolerate another dog in the household, especially of the same sex.
+While socialization and training can help prevent problems, it may not be able to eliminate the risk.

 Common Health Problems

-The Dogue de Bordeaux typically has a shorter life than smaller dog breeds.
-They most often die of cancer or heart disease, especially sub-aortic stenosis.
-Another 15 percent die from gastric dilatation/volvulus, also known as bloat and stomach torsion.
-In this condition, gas is produced in the intestinal tract and the stomach twists, which leads to a medical emergency.
+- Gastric Dilation/Volvulus: This condition is also known as bloat and stomach torsion.
+In this condition, gas is produced in the intestinal tract, and the stomach twists, which leads to a medical emergency.

 Diet and Nutrition

-Adult dogs need four to seven cups of dry food each day, which you should split into two meals.
-You will need to take care that your dog does not gulp down a large amount of food at once as that increases the risk of bloating and stomach torsion.
-You should feed the dog twice a day and not allow free-feeding.
-Don't exercise your dog for one to two hours after a meal.
+Adult dogs need four to seven cups of dry food each day, which should be split into two meals.
+You will need to take care that your dog does not gulp down a large amount of food at once as that increases the risk of bloat and stomach torsion.
+Feed the dog twice a day and don't allow free-feeding or exercise for one to two hours after a meal.
 Have clean, fresh water available.

-This breed is prone to food allergies, especially wheat, and you may have to provide a special diet for your dog.
+This breed is prone to food allergies, especially wheat, and you may have to provide a special diet.
 Luckily, there are good-quality commercial large breed dog foods that are wheat-free.

 These dogs can be expensive to feed as an adult male will eat a 50-pound bag of dry food per month.
-Monitor your dog for weight gain and discuss any needed changes in his diet, feeding schedule, and exercise with your veterinarian.
+Monitor your dog for weight gain and discuss any needed changes with your veterinarian in your pup's diet, feeding schedule, or exercise needs.